Ditton, Kent

 Ditton is a large village and civil parish in the borough of Tonbridge and Malling in Kent, England.
 The village is 4.6 mi west-northwest of Maidstone and 1.8 mi east of West Malling.
 The parish, which is long and narrow, straddles the A20 (the old Dover to London road), with farmland to the south and industry to the north.
 It lies in the Medway Valley, on the northern edge of the Kent Weald, and adjoins the ancient parishes of Larkfield, Aylesford and Barming.
+In 2011 it had a population of 4,786.

 History

 The origins of the village can be traced to the stream which runs through the parish and gave rise to many corn mills along its length.
 The earliest recorded mention of the village is in the Domesday Book of 1086.
 The village contains a number of listed buildings, which include a 12th-century church, an old mill house, and two oast houses.

 More recently, ragstone and newsprint industries have developed and become essential sources of local employment.
 The population of the village snowballed with the overspill of housing from the nearby town of Maidstone.
 Today Ditton has a mixed agricultural and industrial economy, with a wide range of social and leisure facilities.
 In 2001 it had a population of 4,786.

 The name Ditton comes from the Saxon "Dictune" meaning the village situated on the dike, or trench of water.
 This derives from the Bradbourne Stream which rises near East Malling and passes through the village.
 The stream supplied the now defunct Aylesford Newsprint site, once the largest paper recycling factory in Europe, with part of its water supply.

 Evidence of the early occupation of Ditton is scant.
 A Mesolithic tranchet axe, a sharpening flake, three microliths and 36 blades were found at Ditton, but the exact site of the find is now unknown.
 Mesolithic flint implements, Iron Age pottery and pit dwellings have also been reported in the Holt Hill area of Ditton.

 An Anglo-Saxon spearhead was found in July 1962 by D. Tamkin in cutting through a natural knoll of sand on Messrs Reed's playing fields at Cobdown, Ditton.
 It is possible that the spearhead came from a grave on the top of the knoll, destroyed during the making or widening of the cutting.

 The first recorded mention of Ditton is in the Domesday Book, with an entry dated 1086.
 At that time the village had 31 dwellings.
-The Domesday Book states: "Haimo the sheriff holds of the bishop (of Baieux) Dictune.
-It was taxed at one suling.
-The arable land is four carucates.
-In demesne there are two, and 20 villeins, with five borderers, having three carucates.
-There is a church and six servants, and one mill of 10 shillings, and eight acres of meadow, and 35 acres of pasture.
-Wood for the pannage of six hogs.
-In the time of King Edward the Confessor, it was worth 8 pounds, when he received it 100 shillings, now 8 pounds.
-Sbern held it of King Edward."
+The Domesday Book states: